-This article questions the notion of children as hapless, biding their time, through a slow maturation process until they become useful adults.
-We argue that young people1 can be instrumental in their own lives and this extends to addressing serious problems they may encounter.
-We suggest, in addition, that young people’s knowledges2 can be useful to others.
-We offer a map (White, 2007) for this practice in how to consult young people on behalf of others in need.
-With the use of letters and transcripts, we provide examples for each step in how to support young people as they find surer footing and a clearer voice, taking up the role of protagonist and advisor.
-Through the consulting process, insider knowledges are privileged.
-Narrative structures are utilised to give order and coherence to such knowledges.
-A future petitioner is introduced to provide immediacy and narrative drive to the consultation.
+And finally, Consulting your consultants, revisited, by David Marsten, David Epston and Lisa Johnson, questions the notion of children as hapless, biding their time, through a slow maturation process until they become useful adults.
+Instead the authors argue that young people can be instrumental in their own lives and this extends to addressing serious problems they may encounter.
+In addition, young people’s knowledges can be useful to others.
+This paper offers a map for this practice in how to consult young people on behalf of others in need.